Research & Innovation

 BP-C1 is an RDI oncology program being developed for advanced solid tumors, with an emphasis on treatment feasibility and tolerability in demanding clinical settings.
 The program explores whether BP-C1 can help patients remain on therapy while maintaining disease control, particularly where existing regimens are limited by cumulative burden.

-RDI advances this work through international collaborations and structured development activities.
 Additional scientific, clinical, and development materials are available to qualified partners in our restricted information area.

-Space
+Space Medicine

-BP-C2 in Space Research
+BP-C2 in Space Medicine

 BP-C2 is being evaluated in space-relevant research contexts focused on biological resilience under radiation-related stress.
 The program explores potential applications for long-duration mission scenarios, where maintaining healthy tissue function is a key challenge.

-Oral Supportive Care Program
+BP-C3 — Oral Supportive Care Program

 BP-C3 is an RDI research program exploring systemic resilience and fatigue-related biology in demanding clinical settings.
 The program is focused on supportive care concepts that may help maintain function and recovery capacity under prolonged biological stress, including treatment-related burden.